talsal/Israel-railways/README.md

+to run the test:
+pytest israelRailWays.py from terminal on the directory that you have the code

 In in this task i will demonstrate API interaction, automation testing with Selenium WebDriver and Python on the Rick and Morty API + Google site using Selenium

 API section